dreamfunicular/hitchAndStitch/README.md

 **Hitchin**		// Tracks all info about a hitchin
 - id			number
 - name			string 		// Stores the name of the Hitchin, which is displayed
+- seed          number      // PRNG seed for procgen; all procgen traits/personality derive from this.
+Does NOT need to be versioned for forward compatibility: traits always generate in a stable order with new ones added being strictly later and not affecting prior PRNG state.
+(Refinements of existing traits... should be easy to do in principle, and planning ahead for making that EXTRA elegant is. kinda scope creep.)
 - exp			number		// Gains experience with interactions, time, and transfers.
 - activeRelationship	Relationship	// Tracks the relationship with the Hitchin's current pardner
 - inactiveRelationships	Relationship[]	// Contains all the pardner that the Hitchin has learned from